 3. Make Your Instructions Clear

 Keep your teaching simple.
 Spell out exactly what you’d like them to do in a way that leaves no room for interpretation.
 For example “Let’s start from the beginning” should be “Let’s play Rodeo hands together starting right here.”
-Try for eye contact when giving instructions… and, if you are able, get a verbal acknowledgement from them that they’ve heard you and understand (okay is a great word!)
+Try for eye contact when giving instructions… and, if you are able, get a verbal acknowledgment from them that they’ve heard you and understand (okay is a great word!)

 4. Rewards and Consequences Work

 Choose music-related rewards that are earned for completing certain tasks during the piano lesson.
-These don’t need to be stickers or candy, but rather the opportunity to play a favorite theory game, a favorite duet etc. Find something they dearly love to do and offer it as a reward for following your clearly-laid-out expectations.
+These don’t need to be stickers or candy, but rather the opportunity to play a favorite theory game, a favorite duet, etc. Find something they dearly love to do and offer it as a reward for following your clearly-laid-out expectations.
 If they choose not to, then the reward doesn’t happen that week (but remind them of their chance to try again next time).
 Make a point of catching them doing something positive as often as you can and tell them what you like about what they’re doing.

 5. Pick Your Battles

-Yes, his or her behavior may be annoying, but if is minor and isn’t affecting the learning at that moment then let it slide.
+Yes, his or her behavior may be annoying, but if it is minor and isn’t affecting the learning at that moment then let it slide.
 It can become extremely discouraging for a child if they are constantly hearing “Stop”… “No”… “Don’t”.
 Save those words for when you really need them and they’ll have much more of an impact.

 6. Eliminate Distractions